-Shivers filmed the little demo video for our feature romantic comedy movie Pippy Love about a mischievous little rescue Puppy who plays Cupid and finds a forever home.
-We are so excited as we finally finished the second draft of the script (it’s fantastic) and are working on raising financing and getting it into production now.
+Shivers filmed the little demo video for our romantic comedy Pippy Love about a mischievous little rescue Puppy who plays Cupid and finds a forever home.
+We are so excited as we finally finished the second draft of the script (it’s fantastic).
+We are working on raising financing and getting it into production now.
+See the teaser here

 Marcy, their mom and trainer, shared what she thought about the breed: